COLLEGIATE COLORS CROCHET FUNDRAISER

 One Note At A Time is a non-profit affiliate of One Block At A Time Inc. We are bringing music and English education to Haitian mountain towns.
 Many towns suffer economically when both children and adults move to the cities in search of employment.
 These cities (like Port-au-Prince and Cap-Haitian) are the most crime-ridden in the country and do not actually offer the promise of jobs for which most people yearn.

-ONAAT is sparking people's interests by providing education, extracurricular activites, and income in places where such opportunities are scarce.
+ONAAT is sparking people's interests by providing education, extracurricular activities, and income in places where such opportunities are scarce.
 We do this by providing free music classes 3 times a week year-round.
-English classes are provided when ONAAT's founder is on location.
+English classes are provided when ONAAT's founder or affiliates are on location.
 The main music instructor is paid a monthly wage to help pay for books and supplies and as a source of income to support his family.

 The long-term goal is to be able to pay advanced students a small allowance for teaching beginning students, thus creating a small income and enhanced skills for a multitude of people.